Equivalence and Separation between Heard-Of and Asynchronous Message-Passing Models: Introduction

 A long line of work has sought to bridge asynchronous and round-based message-passing models by placing them within a common framework for reasoning about protocols and impossibility results.
 The Heard-Of model of Charron-Bost and Schiper~\cite{HeardOf}, Gafni’s round-by-round fault detectors~\cite{gafni_round-by-round_1998}, and the unification framework of Herlihy, Rajsbaum, and Tuttle~\cite{HerlihyRT98} are central to this direction.
 The problem of finding a round-based message-passing model equivalent to the read-write wait-free model was addressed by Afek and Gafni~\cite{afek2012asynchronysynchrony}.
 More recently, it was shown that canonical rounds are not fully general, when failures are Byzantine~\cite{AttiyaFW25}.
 Our work contributes to this line by refining the comparison between asynchronous and round-based computation and pinpointing conditions under which equivalence holds.

 Another body of research studies how asynchronous message-passing models can be characterized directly in round-based terms.
-Shimi et al.~\cite{ShimiHQ2021} introduce \emph{delivered predicates} and show how they generate Heard-Of predicates for asynchronous models, providing a formal mechanism for deriving round-based behavior from asynchronous assumptions.
+Shimi, Hurault, and Quéinnec~\cite{ShimiHQ2021} introduce \emph{delivered predicates} and show how they generate Heard-Of predicates for asynchronous models, providing a formal mechanism for deriving round-based behavior from asynchronous assumptions.
 Our approach differs in that we focus on \emph{task solvability} and use the notion of \emph{silenced processes} to identify where the Heard-Of abstraction $\ho_f$ diverges from $\amp_f$.

 The Heard-Of abstraction has also proved valuable for the verification of distributed algorithms.
-Several works, including~\cite{ShimiHQ2021, DebratMerz12, BalasubramanianW2020, DamianDMW19, dragoi_logic-based_2014}, have used it to reason about correctness within purely safety-based frameworks.
+Several works, including~\cite{ShimiHQ2021,DebratMerz12,BalasubramanianW2020,DamianDMW19,dragoi_logic-based_2014}, have used it to reason about correctness within purely safety-based frameworks.
 Balasubramanian and Walukiewicz~\cite{BalasubramanianW2020} formalized this connection, showing that verification in the Heard-Of model can be reduced to reasoning over locally finite trees.
 Because $\ho_f$ is defined by safety predicates and its executions form locally finite trees, automated verification is often more tractable than in $\amp_f$, which also requires liveness properties.
 The compactness result we establish for $\ho_f$ provides a theoretical explanation for this practical advantage.

 Beyond verification, other comparisons between message-passing models have focused on the relationship between failure assumptions.
 Analyses such as Gafni’s round-by-round fault detectors~\cite{gafni_round-by-round_1998} investigate reductions between crash and omission failures, highlighting algorithmic reductions between models.
 Our perspective differs: we study \emph{computational equivalence}, namely, whether two models can solve exactly the same set of tasks, rather than the existence of specific simulation-based transformations.
 This shift in focus clarifies the boundaries between asynchronous and round-based computation.
 In particular, our results refine the Heard-Of framework by identifying when the abstraction of canonical rounds captures the behavior of asynchronous message passing, and when it does not.